orbitalis-framework/py-busline/README.md

 ```

 If you don't want to wrap every time your functions or _if you have a method_ instead, you can use our decorator: `@event_handler`.
+It transforms every function and method into a `CallbackEventHandler`, so you can refer to it using simply function/method reference.
+If you use a method, `self` context is _preserved_.

 ```python
 @event_handler